rust-lang/wg-async/src/vision/status_quo/barbara_carefully_dismisses_embedded_future.md

 Barbara tries to implement the API using [`core::future::Future`](https://doc.rust-lang.org/stable/core/future/trait.Future.html) so that the library can be compatible with the async Rust ecosystem.
-To do this, she decides to make the buffer printing API return a Future.
-She starts with a skeleton:
+The OS kernel does not expose a Future-based interface, so Barbara has to implement `Future` by hand rather than using async/await syntax.
+She starts with a
+skeleton:

 ```rust
 /// Passes `buffer` to the kernel, and prints it to the console.
 Returns a